Japanese submarine I-46

-I-46 was the first of three Type C cruiser submarines of the C2 sub-class built for the Imperial Japanese Navy.
+was the sixth Type C cruiser submarines built for the Imperial Japanese Navy.
 Commissioned in February 1944, she operated in World War II during the Battle of Leyte and Battle of Leyte Gulf before she was lost in October 1944.
+It is sometimes considered as part of a sub-class the Type C due to the various designs variations of the latter batch.